 Photo by Rich Kersmarki | Staff Photographer The Blue Raiders try to gain control of the ball Sunday.

-By Trey Porter Staff Writer The Blue Raider Field will host the Middle Tennessee Classic this weekend as Louisiana Monroe, Alabama A&M and Western Carolina bring their soccer skills to town.
-MT is coming off a 1-0 season opening win against Belmont last Sunday and expects to fare well in a weekend that will see them play both Carolina Western Louisiana-Monroe.
-"We are excited about playing at home, and the team is beginning to gel together," midfielder Claire Ward said.
+By Trey Porter Staff Writer

+The Blue Raider Field will host the Middle Tennessee Classic this weekend as Louisiana Monroe, Alabama A&M and Western Carolina bring their soccer skills to town.

+MT is coming off a 1-0 season opening win against Belmont last Sunday and expects to fare well in a weekend that will see them play both Carolina Western and Louisiana-Monroe.

+ing at home, and the team is beginning to gel together," midfielder Claire Ward said.
 "I hope to win by a big margin."

-In the win last Sunday against the Bruins, MT fired 44 shots, but only one found the net.
+against the Bruins, MT fired 44 shots, but only one found the net.
 Shooting and finishing drills have been a concentration this week at practices.

-"We made their keeper look like an All-Star," goalie Caroline Schuepbach said.
+like an All-Star," goalie Caroline

+Schuepbach said.

 The goal this weekend is for the only all-stars to be on the home team.

 MT has the talent and the speed. and looks to have the intensity.